The Seven Rules of Trust

 Though I suspect it’s because he’s preaching to the converted.

-Along the way it was nice to hear something of the project’s history, more of it’s community and it’s relentless focus on being “an encyclopedia”.
+Along the way it was nice to hear something of the project’s history, more of its community and its relentless focus on being “an encyclopedia”.

-Now, as the AI LLM tools emerge (that would have never been possible without Wikipeida), I feel like I’d be the guy saying “don’t trust the LLM, click through to the wikipedia page and read that to verify”.
+Now, as the AI LLM tools emerge (that would have never been possible without Wikipedia), I feel like I’d be the guy saying “don’t trust the LLM, click through to the wikipedia page and read that to verify”.

 Hopefully that statement stands the test of time a bit better.